 When someone offers you a cup of mint tea, the first association that comes into your mind may be the refreshing cooling flavor.
 The cooling sensation in mint teas comes from menthol, an organic compound found in mentha genus of mint family.
 In a biological sense, mint is a family of many plants that includes much more than just what we call mint teas.
 Peppermint and spearmint, two of the most popular mint teas, both belong to mentha genus, and both contain menthol.
 However, some other herbs, such as sage or lemon balm, also belong to the mint family.
 They lack the cooling note, because they don’t contain menthol.
 In fact, the whole mint family includes over 7000 plants.

 Mint has been around for centuries.
-Although some mint types such as peppermint are new, the others, as peppermint, have been well known even in the Ancient Greece.
+Although some mint types such as peppermint are new, others, such as spearmint, have been well known even in the Ancient Greece.

 Interesting fact: The word menthe is associated to the Green nymph Minthe.